devsmitin/tw-shopify/README.md

 - Commit changes to the feature branch
 - Merge feature branch with main branch once development is done

 This template acts as a wrapper for Shopify theme.
 The `shopify` directory holds the Shopify theme files along with your source files, which makes it compatible with Shopify / GitHub integrtion.
-Source files are located within `shopify\src` directory and it is ignored by Shopify when pushing to the store.
+Source files are located within `shopify/src` directory and it is ignored by Shopify when pushing to the store.

 ## Getting started